KDE/kde-builder/doc/chapter_02/kde-modules-and-selection.md

 KDE's Git repositories allow for grouping related Git modules into collections of related modules (e.g. kdegraphics).
-Git doesn't recognize these groupings, but kdesrc-build can understand these groups, using [module sets](#module-sets) with a `repository` option set to “`kde-projects`”.
+Git doesn't recognize these groupings, but kde-builder can understand these groups, using [module sets](#module-sets) with a `repository` option set to “`kde-projects`”.

-kdesrc-build will recognize that the `kde-projects` repository requires special handling, and adjust the build process appropriately.
-Among other things, kdesrc-build will:
+kde-builder will recognize that the `kde-projects` repository requires special handling, and adjust the build process appropriately.
+Among other things, kde-builder will:

 - Download the latest module database from the [KDE git archive]( https://commits.kde.org/).